Monday, May 15, 2017 / by Martin French

 Have a plan.

 There are a lot of steps to go through before you start packing the moving truck.
 Find housing before you leave, or at least know where you’ll stay while you look for a home.
 Never sign a lease on an apartment that you haven’t seen.
 If you can’t get there, find a friend or an employer to check for you.
 Have a job waiting for you, or if that’s not possible, know what you’ll do for money in the first few weeks of living there.
-Try to ...
+Try to line up th ...